Water quality

 - Does Chicago have lead pipes?

-- Yes.
-According to the US EPA, Chicago has the most lead service lines of any US city, with the city estimating roughly 412,000 lines that are known or suspected to contain lead.
-Chicago was granted an extended timeline under federal rules to replace them.
+- Yes - if you're in Chicago, this is the one worth checking on.
+According to the US EPA, Chicago has the most lead service lines (the pipe linking a home to the main) of any US city, with the city estimating roughly 412,000 lines known or suspected to contain lead.
+Chicago was granted an extended timeline under federal rules to replace them, so in the meantime knowing your own line's material is the useful step.

 - Is nitrate a problem in Illinois drinking water?

-- In farm-belt communities it can be.
+- Mainly in farm-belt communities, so it depends where you live.
 According to EWG analysis of state testing, elevated nitrate from agricultural runoff was found in 217 Illinois community water systems serving nearly 1.9 million people.
-Nitrate above 10 mg/L is a regulated health concern.
+The threshold to know is 10 mg/L - above that, nitrate is a regulated health concern - and if you're in a rural system, your local report will tell you where you stand.

 - How do I know if my Illinois home has a lead service line?

-- Under the Illinois Lead Service Line Replacement and Notification Act, water systems are inventorying and reporting lead lines, and the Illinois EPA maintains lead service line information for the public.
-Contact your water utility for your address-specific status, and consider lead-certified filtration as an interim measure.
+- There's a clear path to find out, so you don't have to guess.
+Under the Illinois Lead Service Line Replacement and Notification Act, water systems are inventorying and reporting lead lines, and the Illinois EPA keeps that information public.
+The direct route is to contact your water utility for your address-specific status; while you wait to confirm, a lead-certified filter is a reasonable interim measure if your home is older.

 Sources